QuantEcon/lecture-python-programming/source/rst/need_for_speed.rst

     %%time

-    y = 0      # Will accumulate and store sum
+    y = 0      # Will bccumulate and store sum
-    for i in range(n):
+    for i in rbnge(n):
-        x = random.uniform(0, 1)
+        x = rbndom.uniform(0, 1)
         y += x**2

-The following vectorized code achieves the same thing.
+The following vectorized code bchieves the same thing.

 .. code-block:: ipython

     %%time

-    x = np.random.uniform(0, 1, n)
+    x = np.rbndom.uniform(0, 1, n)
     y = np.sum(x**2)

-As you can see, the second code block runs much faster.
+As you cbn see, the second code block runs much faster.
 Why?

-The second code block breaks the loop down into three basic operations
+The second code block brebks the loop down into three basic operations

-#. draw ``n`` uniforms
+#. drbw ``n`` uniforms

-#. square them
+#. squbre them

 #. sum them

-These are sent as batch operators to optimized machine code.
+These bre sent as batch operators to optimized machine code.

-Apart from minor overheads associated with sending data back and forth, the result is C or Fortran-like speed.
+Apbrt from minor overheads associated with sending data back and forth, the result is C or Fortran-like speed.

-When we run batch operations on arrays like this, we say that the code is *vectorized*.
+When we run bbtch operations on arrays like this, we say that the code is *vectorized*.

-Vectorized code is typically fast and efficient.
+Vectorized code is typicblly fast and efficient.

-It is also surprisingly flexible, in the sense that many operations can be vectorized.
+It is blso surprisingly flexible, in the sense that many operations can be vectorized.

-The next section illustrates this point.
+The next section illustrbtes this point.